Multiple System Atrophy

 • Croaky, quivering voice

-Symptoms tend to appear in a person's 50s and advance rapidly over the course of five to 10 years, with progressive loss of motor function and eventual confinement to bed.
-People with MSA often develop pneumonia in later stages of the disease.
+Symptoms tend to appear in a person's 50s and advance rapidly over the course of five to 10 years.
+A person with MSA will have increased difficulty with movement and eventually become bedridden.
+People with MSA often develop swallowing problems that can lead to pneumonia in the later stages of the disorder.

-1. Parkinsonian type (MSA-P) has primary characteristics similar to Parkinson's disease (such as moving slowly, stiffness, and tremor) along with problems of balance, coordination, and autonomic nervous system dysfunction.
+1. Parkinsonian type MSA (MSA-P) has primary symptoms similar to Parkinson's disease (such as slowness of movement, stiffness, and tremor) along with problems with balance, coordination, and autonomic nervous system dysfunction (such as urinary problems, sweating abnormalities, and digestion difficulties).

-2. Cerebellar type (MSA-C) features primary symptoms like ataxia (problems with balance and coordination), difficulty swallowing, speech abnormalities or a quivering voice, and abnormal eye movements.
-“Cerebellar” reflects a part of the brain involved with coordination.
+2. Cerebellar type MSA (MSA-C) is associated with balance and coordination problems (ataxia), difficulty swallowing, speech problems or a quivering voice, and abnormal eye movements.

 MSA tends to progress more rapidly than Parkinson's disease, and most people with MSA will require an aid for walking, such as a cane or walker, within a few years after symptoms begin.

-• Contractures (chronic shortening of muscles or tendons around joints, which prevents the joints from moving freely) in the hands or limbs
+• Stiffness in the hands or limbs caused by contractures (chronic shortening of muscles or tendons around joints, which prevents the joints from moving freely)

-• Pisa syndrome, an abnormal posture in which the body appears to be leaning to one side like the Leaning Tower of Pisa
+• A posture in which the body leans involuntarily to one side (known as Pisa syndrome)

-• Antecollis, in which the neck bends forward and the head drops down
+• Anterocollis, when the neck involuntarily bends forward and the head drops down toward the chin

 Who is more likely to get multiple system atrophy?

-MSA is a rare disease, affecting potentially 15,000 to 50,000 Americans, including men and women of all racial groups.
+MSA is a rare disorder, affecting potentially 15,000 to 50,000 people of all racial groups across the United States.
 The cause of MSA is unknown.
-The vast majority of cases are sporadic, meaning they occur at random.
+The vast majority of cases are sporadic, meaning they happen randomly.

-A distinguishing feature of MSA is the accumulation of the protein alpha-synuclein in glia, the cells that support nerve cells in the brain.
-The deposits of alpha-synuclein particularly occur in oligodendroglia, a type of cell that makes myelin (a coating on nerve cells that allows them to conduct electrical signals rapidly).
-This protein also accumulates in Parkinson's disease, but in nerve cells.
-Because they both have a buildup of alpha-synuclein in cells, MSA and Parkinson's disease are sometimes referred to as synucleinopathies.
-A possible risk factor for the disease is variations in the synuclein gene SCNA, which provides instructions for the production of alpha-synuclein.
+One distinguishing feature of MSA is the buildup of a protein called alpha-synuclein in glia, specialized cells that support nerve cells in the brain.
+The deposits of alpha-synuclein particularly happen in a type of glia cell that makes myelin, a coating that helps nerve cells send electrical signals.
+In Parkinson’s, alpha-synuclein accumulates (builds up) in the nerve cells, rather than in the glia, as seen in MSA.
+Because both conditions have a buildup of the same protein, MSA and Parkinson's disease are sometimes referred to as “synucleinopathies.”

 Diagnosing MSA

-Diagnosing MSA can be difficult, particularly in the early stages, in part because many of the features are similar to those observed in Parkinson's disease.
-After taking a clinical history and performing a brief neurological examination, a doctor may order a number of tests to help make the diagnosis.
+Diagnosing MSA can be difficult, particularly in the early stages because many of the features are similar to those observed in Parkinson's disease.
+In addition to taking a person’s medical and family history and performing a neurological examination, a doctor may order tests to support the diagnosis.
 These tests might include:

-• Autonomic testing (such as blood pressure control, heart rate control)
+• Autonomic testing (such as blood pressure and heart rate control)

 • Assessment of bladder function

-Magnetic resonance imaging (MRI) of the brain may identify changes that might suggest MSA or rule out other causes of the observed symptoms.
+• Magnetic resonance imaging (MRI) may identify changes that suggest MSA or rule out other causes of the symptoms

-Positron emission tomography (PET) scans allows doctors to see how organs and tissues are functioning and can be used to see if metabolic function is reduced in specific parts of the brain.
+• Positron emission tomography (PET) scans can be used to monitor metabolic function in specific parts of the brain

 Treating MSA

-Currently, there are no treatments to delay the progressive neurodegeneration of MSA, and there is no cure.
-However, there are treatments to help people cope with the symptoms of MSA.
+Although there is currently no cure for MSA, there are treatments to help people cope with the symptoms.

-Physical therapy helps maintain mobility, reduce contractures (chronic shortening of muscles or tendons around joints, which prevents the joints from moving freely), and decrease muscle spasms and abnormal posture.
+• Physical therapy helps maintain mobility, reduce contractures, and decrease muscle spasms and abnormal posture.

-Individuals may eventually need assistive devices such as walkers and wheelchairs.
-Occupational therapists help with home safety and learning new ways to address activities of daily living such as dressing and eating.
+• Walkers and wheelchairs can help as mobility declines in the person with MSA.
+Occupational therapists can help with home safety and learning new ways to address activities of daily living, such as dressing and eating.

 What are the latest updates on multiple system atrophy?

-Additional research on neurodegenerative diseases such as multiple system atrophy can be found using NIH RePORTER, a searchable database of current and past research projects supported by NIH and some other federal agencies.
-RePORTER also includes links to publications and patents citing support from these projects.
+For more information on research about MSA, check NIH RePORTER, a searchable database of current and past research projects funded by NIH and other federal agencies.
+RePORTER also has links to publications and resources from these projects.

 Learn About Clinical Trials